SiFTW/MitchellLabWebsite/content/event/dr-aimilia-vareli-becomes-visiting-research-fellow-at-harvard-unviersity/index.md

 ---
 title: Dr Aimilia Vareli becomes visiting research fellow at Harvard Unviersity
-abstract: Thanks to support from the European Haematoloy Society, Aimilia has arrived in Harvard Medical School to spend 2 months as a visiting research fellow taking her postdoctoral work to the next level in the Oyler-Yaniv lab.
+abstract: Thanks to support from the European Haematology Society, Aimilia has arrived in Harvard Medical School to spend 2 months as a visiting research fellow taking her postdoctoral work to the next level in the Oyler-Yaniv lab.
 location: Harvard Medical School